Duperopope/ConcatCode/README.md

 ## Contact

-If you have any questions or need support, please contact [your.email@example.com](mailto:your.s.medjaher@gmail.com).
+If you have any questions or need support, please contact [s.medjaher@egmail.com.com](mailto:your.email@example.com).

+---

+By following this guide, you should be able to effectively use the Project Version Manager to manage your project files across different versions with ease.